 - 15) Some of our customers may find that the breadth of issues that arise as a result of their proposal cannot be covered in the preapplication advice meeting(s).
-For developers who would like to iteratively develop their proposals and evolve their designs based on feedback, we would recommend entering into a Planning Performance Agreement (PPA) with the Council. - 16) A PPA is a project management tool that the Local Planning Authority (LPA) and applicant can use to agree timescales, actions, and resources for handling particular applications. - 17) Through a PPA we can offer a bespoke service that provides specialist support and expertise relevant to your proposal.
-The cost of the service is calculated on the basis of hourly rates of the officers and experts who provide the advice. - 18) The benefits of using this service are: - Certainty of timescales for reaching a decision and a specific committee date to work towards; - A project managed application process that includes a range of professionals involved in the determination of your application; - The opportunity to discuss changes to proposals as they arise: - The cost of pre-application advice, and resident engagement is included; - · Access to officers and consultees to enable constructive discussion on planning applications; and - Named officer contact.
+For developers who would like to iteratively develop their proposals and evolve their designs based on feedback, we highly recommend entering into a Planning Performance Agreement (PPA) with the Council. - 16) A PPA is a project management tool that the Local Planning Authority (LPA) and applicant can use to agree timescales, actions, and resources for handling particular applications. - 17) Through a PPA we can offer a bespoke service that provides specialist support and expertise relevant to your proposal.
+The cost of the service is calculated on the basis of the hourly rates of the officers and experts who provide the advice. - 18) The benefits of using this service are: - Certainty of timescales for reaching a decision and a specific committee date to work towards; - A project managed application process that includes a range of professionals involved in the determination of your application; - The opportunity to discuss changes to proposals as they arise; - · Access to officers and consultees to enable constructive discussion on planning applications; and - Named officer contact.